The Voice Kids (Polish TV series): Season 7 (2024)

 The seventh edition of The Voice Kids premiered on February 24, 2024.
 Cleo and Tomson & Baron returned as coaches.
 On July 26, 2023, it was announced that Natasza Urbańska would replace Dawid Kwiatkowski in the seventh season of the show.
 The show was hosted by Tomasz Kammel and Ida Nowakowska.
 On April 27, 2024, the winner was announced to be Michell Siwak from Team Natasza.

 Season 8 (2025)

 The eighth edition of The Voice Kids premiered on February 22, 2025.
 All three coaches from the previous season returned for the eighth season.
 However, on August 19, 2024, it was announced that Paulina Chylewska and Michalina Sosna would replace Tomasz Kammel and Ida Nowakowska as the new main hosts.
 On May 3, 2025, the winner was announced to be Zofia Wójcik from Team Tomson & Baron.
-Marianna Kłos, the runner-up from Team Natasza, will represent in the Junior Eurovision Song Contest 2025.
+Marianna Kłos, the runner-up from Team Natasza, represented in the Junior Eurovision Song Contest 2025.